Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 • Barley vs. Rice: Barley has a lower glycemic index and higher fiber content, making it a better choice for stabilizing blood sugar.

-• Barley vs. Quinoa: Quinoa is higher in protein, but barley offers more fiber and is lower on the glycemic index.
+• Barley vs. Quinoa: Quinoa packs more protein, but this one has the edge on fiber and sits lower on the glycemic index.

-Things to Keep in Mind When Eating Barley
+Things to Keep in Mind When Eating It

-• Portion Control: Stick to about ½ cup of cooked barley per serving to avoid overloading on carbohydrates.
+• Portion Control: Aim for around ½ cup of the cooked stuff per serving to keep carb intake in check.

-• Gluten Content: Barley contains gluten, so it’s not suitable for people with celiac disease or gluten intolerance.
+• Gluten Content: This grain does contain gluten, so it’s a no-go for anyone with celiac disease or gluten sensitivity.

-• Additives: Avoid processed barley products with added sugars or sodium.
+• Additives: Steer clear of processed versions that come loaded with added sugars or sodium.

-1. A study published in the Journal of Nutrition found that barley improved insulin sensitivity and helped regulate blood sugar levels.
+1. A study in the Journal of Nutrition found that regular intake of this grain improved insulin sensitivity and helped keep blood sugar levels in check.

 Conclusion